openlegend/core-rules/core/SRD.md

 You may acquire this feat multiple times.
 Each time, select a new boon. \newline

+**Special:** Note that this feat can give access to high-powered boons with a potential for very dramatic impact on the storyline of a game.
+As such, using this feat to access a boon of Power Level 6 or higher should be approved by the GM before using it in a game.
-**Special:** If you ever meet the attribute prerequisite for the chosen boon, you may choose at that time to lose this feat and regain the feat points spent.
+If you ever meet the attribute prerequisite for the chosen boon, you may choose at that time to lose this feat and regain the feat points spent.
 Re-allocate them as you choose.